jlmoga/phonegap-plugins/Android/emailPlugin/Readme.md

 <h1>Using the plugin</h1>
-The plugin creates the object window.plugins.emailPlugin with two method:
+The plugin creates the object <code>window.plugins.emailPlugin</code> with two method:

 <b>prepareSMTP</b>